-We have now helped approximately 2000 patients from 38 different states and 18 different countries who suffered from Chronic Pelvic Pain and related issues using a non-surgical, multi-disciplinary, multi-modality approach to treatment.
+We have now helped approximately 2200 patients from 40 different states and 20 different countries who suffered from Chronic Pelvic Pain and related issues using a non-surgical, multi-disciplinary, multi-modality approach to treatment.

-I am revisiting this brief message about the Echenberg Institute for Pelvic and Sexual Pain in August of 2022.
+I am revisiting this brief message about the Echenberg Institute for Pelvic and Sexual Pain in September of 2024.
 Previously the Institute for Women in Pain was the name we used for the general program that I initiated back in 2001 and was meant for women exclusively.
-Over the course of the past 12 years or so, we have been seeing more and more men, as well, with persistent and chronic pelvic, genital and sexual pain disorders.
+Over the course of the past 15 years or so, we have been seeing more and more men, as well, with persistent and chronic pelvic, genital and sexual pain disorders.

 I have tried to stay “ahead of the curve” when dealing with all aspects of pelvic health for over 4 decades, and I continue to feel passionate about caring for both women and men with these difficult pain issues in the pelvic region.

-Since opening my private practice for pelvic and sexual pain disorders in 2006, I have now seen over 1900 women and a growing number of men from over 38 different states, as far away as Hawaii and Florida, Sweden and Brazil.
+Since opening my private practice for pelvic and sexual pain disorders in 2006, I have now seen over 2100 women and a growing number of men from over 40 different states, as far away as Hawaii and Florida, Sweden and Brazil.
 The fact that so many have come from so far and wide is still extremely sad for me, because we hear the same theme over and over – and that is - how difficult it has been for them to find health care providers who either know how to diagnose them, take appropriate time to listen to them, or even explain to them some rationale for their complex of symptoms.

 It is certainly not as though most of these patients have not tried everything they know to get the help they need.
-More and more, following inadequate or ineffective care by their local providers (urologists, gynecologists, GI docs, neurologists, orthopedic docs, chiropractors, and even pain management centers), people are searching the web and finding a small handful of neurosurgeons, plastic surgeons, radiologists, uro-gynecologists and others who promise great success with surgical procedures, invasive diagnostic and other therapeutic procedures that are both extremely costly, often do not work, and for which patients tell us - they were so desperate, that they have flown across the country, or even out of country, to receive these services.
+More and more, following inadequate or ineffective care by their local providers (urologists, gynecologists, GI docs, neurologists, orthopedic docs, chiropractors, and even pain management centers), people are searching the web and finding a small handful of neurosurgeons, plastic surgeons, radiologists, uro-gynecologists, sexual medicine practitioners and others who promise great success with surgical procedures, invasive diagnostic and other therapeutic procedures that are both extremely costly, often do not work, and for which patients tell us - they were so desperate, that they have flown across the country, or even out of country, to receive these services.

 My frustration extends as well to the fact that every major health organization working with chronic pain strongly suggests an interdisciplinary approach in diagnosing and managing complex chronic pain disorders.
 That is the very reason that our program has developed as a multi-disciplinary, multi-organ system and multi-modality program since 2001.
 Also, we try to incorporate as many modalities as possible to deal with the inevitable mind/body connections that science is showing contributes so greatly to the body’s "holding onto" the cumulative traumas that contribute so greatly to chronic persistent pain and suffering.
 Unfortunately, and to no one’s surprise, insurance plans just don’t keep up in paying for these individualized care plans and ancillary providers that most of our patients require to heal.